Radio stations in the UK are required to have a ‘Public File’.

 The station programme schedule is regularly reviewed to ensure that the station consistently meets the expectations of the community we serve.
 Sometimes however, due to the availability of our volunteer presenter base, last-minute and unannounced changes to our schedule may be made.

 At least 16 hours a day of our total programming output is produced locally from our studio facility in Andover.
 Some programmes may be made in other parts of the Test Valley or beyond.
-Such programmes include the fabulously entertaining “Nothing But The Nineties”.
+Such programmes include the fabulously entertaining “Soul and Boogie Show”.